orionnelson/easydocbuild/docs/source/index.md

 % You can adapt this file completely to your liking, but it should at least
 % contain the root `toctree` directive.

-# Welcome to Example Sphinx's documentation!
+# Welcome to Trader's documentation!

 ```{include} ../../README.md
 :relative-images: